 Reading is a vital life skill and the early reading experiences that children have set them up for all future learning and experiences.

 At Snapethorpe, we value and promote reading through a range of strategies.
 We are very proud of our high quality reading areas that each class have, we listen to the children in our class read every week and we teach daily phonic lessons to help children learn their sounds.

 Ask your child what reading or phonics they have done in class today!

-Please help us promote this love of reading by listening to your child read every day and signing their reading record.
+Please help us promote this love of reading by listening to your child as much as you can at home.

 Our topic this half term is called 'What are the features of the UK landscape?'

 Our topic is based around geography, we have looked at the four countries and capital cities that make up the UK.
 We have also extended our knowledge to identifying the seas around the UK.

 We took part in a train ride, visiting the four countries of the UK and learning some interesting facts about them.

 We also looked at the physical features of the UK in detail.
 We developed our art skills and sketched them using a viewfinder.